marwanRagab/marwanRagab/README.md

 - 👋 Hi, I’m @marwanRagab
 - 👀 I’m interested in modern technologies
 - 🌱 I’m currently learning embedded and machine learning
+- looking for work as embedded software engineer
 - 💞️ I’m looking to collaborate on the next industrial revolution
 - 📫 How to reach me mrwanragab2000@gmail.com